Rain of animals: Explanations

-French physicist André-Marie Ampère (1775–1836) was among the first scientists to take seriously accounts of raining animals.
+French physicist André-Marie Ampère (1775–1836) was among the first scientists to take accounts of raining animals.
 Addressing the Society of Natural Science, Ampère suggested that at times frogs and toads roam the countryside in large numbers, and that violent winds could pick them up and carry them great distances.

 After a reported rain of fish in Singapore in 1861, French naturalist Francis de Laporte de Castelnau speculated that a migration of walking catfish had taken place, dragging themselves over land from one puddle to another, following the rain.

 The likeliest explanation for many of the supposed cases is that there is no falling happening at all and the animals are driven along by winds or a deluge of some sort.
-This explanation also accounts for the prevalence of reports that only a single species or type of animal is ever reported raining from the sky.
+This explanation accounts for the prevalence of reports that just a single species or type of animal raining from the sky.
+In several occurrences within two weeks of October, 1987, people in three towns of Gloucestershire, England named Stroud, Cirencester, and Cheltenham reported heavy rain fall that also brought down dozens of tiny pink frogs.
+Some suggested strong winds, waterspouts, or tornados carried the frogs' eggs flying north across Africa, until falling on England.

 A current scientific hypothesis involves tornadic waterspouts: a tornado that forms over the water.
 Under this hypothesis, a tornadic waterspout transports animals to relatively high altitudes, carrying them over large distances.
 This hypothesis appears supported by the type of animals in these rains: small and light, usually aquatic, and by the suggestion that the rain of animals is often preceded by a storm.
 However, the theory does not account for how all the animals involved in each individual incident would be from only one species, and not a group of similarly sized animals from a single area.
 Further, the theory also does not account for a genuine tornadic waterspout not actually sucking objects up and carrying them rather than flinging objects out to the sides.